Meg Cichon, Associate Editor, RenewableEnergyWorld.com

 August 09, 2011 | 0 Comments

-Grid connectivity is a lingering issue for renewables.
+New Hampshire, USA -- Grid connectivity is a lingering issue for renewables.
 Many ideal sources for renewable power tend to be in remote areas with no line access or densely populated areas with undersized, or already over-powered transmission.

 "Some project challenges include the remoteness of the location and in the case of offshore wind connections, the harsh conditions, the installation of major equipment on specially constructed offshore platforms, and the laying of submarine cables" said Antonio Ligi of ABB.
 And when installing these new transmission lines, the process is often lengthy and expensive.